Naraingarh

 Naraingarh (also: Narayangarh) is a town, municipal committee and assembly constituency in the Ambala district of the Indian state of Haryana, located on the border with the Indian state of Himachal Pradesh.
-Due to its geographical location, the Naraingarh plays an important role in local tourism, being located 39 km from Ambala, the district headquarter, 52 km (32 miles) of Chandigarh, the state capital, 144 km (89 miles) of Shimla, and 230 km (142 miles) of New Delhi.
+Due to its geographical location, Naraingarh plays an important role in local tourism, being located 39 km from Ambala, the district headquarter, 52 km (32 miles) of Chandigarh, the state capital, 144 km (89 miles) of Shimla, and 230 km (142 miles) of New Delhi.

 Etymology

 The name Naraingarh (Narayangarh) is a portmanteau of Narayana and Garh.
 Narayana refers to Hindu god Narayana, is the supreme absolute being in Hinduism and is considered as the supreme deity in Vaishnavism, while Garh means fort.

 Raja Lakshmi Narain of Sirmur State, during the time of the disintegration of the Mughal Empire, built a fort at Kulsan, which he named after himself, Naraingarh.
 The fort has been now encroached upon by the tahsil offices and police station.